 So, they strapped into their snowshoes and headed across the dune.
 I followed, but since I was the one to carry all the gear through the desert, I had opted to leave my snowshoes/sandshoes at home—big mistake.

-The kids were able to walk across the top of the sand, thanks to the flotation of their ‘shoes.
+The kids were able to walk across the top of the sand, thanks to their shoes’ flotation.
 I struggled through.
 It wasn’t quite post-holing, but it was certainly more tiring than walking on the surface.

 We reached the windward side of the White Bluffs, facing the river.
 It’s a relatively gentle slope and is pretty well consolidated.
 However, I sank 4 inches (10 cm).
 The kids did not.
 The leeward side is much steeper and less consolidated.
 I sank between six and eight inches (15-20 cm).
 The kids barely made a mark.